 He completed his residency at UAMS West in 1999.
 After completing his residency, he spent time as an Air Force physician and in private practice.
 Dr. King returned to UAMS West as a faculty member in July 2007.

 Dr. King and his wife, Virginia, have four children.
 His outside interests include fly fishing, University of Oklahoma football and politics.

 Don Heard, EdD

-Dr. Heard a native of Greenwood, Arkansas and is the director of UAMS West as well as the practice management instructor.
-He received a Bachelor of Science in Business Administration in Accounting and Finance in 1973 from the University of Arkansas.
-He also completed his Master of Business Administration in 1985 and Doctorate in Higher Education Administration in 1994 all from the University of Arkansas.
+Dr. Heard is a native of Greenwood, Arkansas and is the director of UAMS West.
+He received a Bachelor degree of Science in Business Administration in Accounting and Finance in 1973, a Master of Business Administration degree in 1985, and Doctorate in Higher Education Administration in 1994 all from the University of Arkansas.
 Dr. Heard joined UAMS West in 1986.

 Dr. Heard is active with his church and community affairs.
 He enjoys spending time with his family, especially his grandchildren.

 Jessica Binz, PharmD, BCACP

 Dr. Binz is the Director of Clinical Pharmacy Education at UAMS West.
 She attended the University of Arkansas for her undergraduate studies and graduated from the University of Arkansas for Medical Sciences College of Pharmacy in 2013 with her Doctor of Pharmacy.
 Her post-graduate year 1 (PGY1) training was with Harps Pharmacy and UAMS.
 She completed an ambulatory care PGY2 in Greensboro, North Carolina with Triad HealthCare Network and Cone Health.
 She is a board certified ambulatory care pharmacist.
 Dr. Binz joined the UAMS West team in the fall of 2015.